JuliaPreludes/Try.jl/README.md

 Function using Try.jl for error handling (such as `Try.first`) typically has a return type of `Union{Ok,Err}`.
-Thus, the compiler can sometimes prove that success or failure paths can never be taken:
+Thus, the compiler can sometimes prove that some success and failure paths can never be taken:

 ```julia
 julia> using TryExperimental, InteractiveUtils